Eduardo Saverin Net Worth

+In 2015, Saverin founded B Capital, a venture capital firm with his friend Raj Ganguly, a former consultant and vice president at Bain Capital.
+Saverin and Ganguly along with three other general partners over see more than $1 billion across four offices and two funds.
 In 2016, Saverin's fund closed initial deals of over $140 million in Asia, including $30 million in regional logistics startup Ninja Van.
 Saverin has also invested in Singapore-based Anideo, headed by Andrew Solimine, a longtime friend.
 The company developed a video-streaming application, Denso, that specializes in selecting videos based on a user's personal taste.

 Personal Life: In September 2011, Saverin renounced his U.S. citizenship.
 As a result, he was able to avoid an estimated $700 million in capital gains taxes.
 He has been a resident of Singapore since 2009 and stated that he renounced his U.S. citizenship because he wanted to live and work in Singapore.
 He denied accusations that he left the U.S. to avoid paying taxes.